-The first goal of any uphill walk should be the half-way point.
+The first goal of any uphill walk is usually the half-way point.
 In this case the village church located mid-slope.
 My labored breathing was visible to nearby workers as vaporous clouds if not audible as tortured wheezing.
 They offered a bemused and (I’m guessing) sympathetic glance as I climbed upon the nearest flat surface—a stone wall of Jurassic limestone—to rest.
 How many times have they missed the funicular, I wondered.
 And how many times have they rested in this very spot because they did.
 Once reclined and composed I noticed something else: the splendid surroundings and the meditative early morning calm that is typical of nearly every wine village in the world.
 It never gets old.

 My next stop was equally welcoming—a thoughtfully placed park bench at the foot of Untergasse, the narrow winding path that divides the slope horizontally and upon which the Steiner Schernelz Village winery is located.
-I stopped there to catch my breath, gather my thoughts and admire the view before proceeding the final hundred meters to the cellar door.
+I stopped there to catch my breath, to gather my thoughts and to admire the view before proceeding the final hundred meters to the cellar door.

 But before I describe my visit with Sabine Steiner I should mention something about the back end of the journey—the “must-come-down” half—and the meal at the end of the day.

-I determined to walk downhill to the village, not because I had to, but because I deserved to after meeting the earlier challenge.
+I determined to walk downhill to the village, not because I had to, but because I deserved to, after meeting the earlier challenge.
 And as luck would have it I soon found myself rewarded in the warmth of a hofbräu where the highly seasonal specialty, treberwurst, was the plat du jour (tagesgericht).
 This legendary pork sausage is a winter treat in these parts and a beloved part of local wine lore.
 Legend has it that freezing vignerons would gather around the community potstill during the distillation of that season’s pomace.
 With only a cold sausage for lunch, one enterprising vigneron placed his within the steaming pot of wash; not only heating his meal but infusing it with the essence of the distillate.
 Today that process is approximated in a decidedly less romantic way by spritzing marc directly onto slices of sausage.
 A handy shortcut that’s tasty enough but very likely a facsimile of the real thing.
 Nevertheless, it’s a delicious slice of seasonal dining in the Bielersee region and I highly recommend it.

 Now to the business of wine.